Mohawk Trail Driving Tours

 Here are some great driving tours in the Mohawk Trail region.
 Print out this page or download our Official Visitors' Guide to the Mohawk Trail Region and take it with you!

 Williamstown, the home of Williams College, is the starting place for a tour which can cover most of the outstanding features of the northern section of Berkshire County.
 Located on the Williams College Campus is the Chapin Library of Rare Books in Stetson Hall.
 On permanent display at the Chapin Library are original copies of the Four Founding Documents of the United States.
 Across Main Street from the Chapin Library, is the Williams College Museum of Art, noted for its permanent collection and changing exhibitions that emphasize American art, modern and contemporary art, and non-western art.
 The college’s Thompson Memorial Chapel, a Gothic structure built in 1904, is on the north side of Main Street in Williamstown.
 A series of stained glass windows merit particular attention, especially when viewed from within the chapel.

 Continuing west on Main Street is the picturesque First Congregational Church.
-Further along Main Street is the Adams Memorial Theatre, which is the summer home of the WilliamstownTheatre Festival, professional theatre under the direction of Michael Ritchie (late June through August on the Main Stage, Other Stage, staged readings, and a Free Theater).
+Further along Main Street is the ’62 Center for Theatre and Dance, which is the summer home of the Williamstown Theatre Festival, professional theatre under the direction of Roger Rees (July through August on the Main Stage, Nikos Stage, staged readings, and a Free Theater).
 Going west on Main Street, the road leads into Field Park, where a faithful reproduction of a 1753 house was built in 1953 for the town’s bicentennial.
 At 1095 Main Street in the Milne Memorial Library is the Williamstown House of Local History, which includes a collection of artifacts, photographs, and documents from the 18th, 19th, and 20th centuries.
 On the west side of South Street is the Sterling and Francine Clark Art Institute, known for its Impressionist collection, old masters, English silver, prints, and drawings.

 Natural Bridge State Park is located east of North Adams off Route 2 and 8.
 This natural bridge of white marble was created by the waters of Hudson Brook.
 Next to the Natural Bridge State Park is The Contemporary Artists Center and Gallery, offering a unique environment for the creation of contemporary art and its exhibition.
 The Gallery is open only in the summer.

 Route 2 east from North Adams leads to the Mohawk Trail, one of the most famous scenic drives in the Berkshires.
 The road follows the old trail Native Americans of the Five Nations used to pass between the Connecticut and Hudson Valleys.
 First point of interest on the trail is the Hairpin Turn, where the trail rises sharply to the Western Summit (called Spirit Mountain by Native Americans).
 There is an observation point from which excellent views of mountainous portions of southern Vermont and northwestern Massachusetts can be seen including Mount Greylock, Mount Prospect and Mount Williams.